 Private VPN’s focus is on privacy and security, and it is very good at it.
 They offer 256-bit AES encryption as standard and a guaranteed no user logs promise that can be trusted.
 Among their many great features is a unique dynamic dedicated IP address system.
 This ensures every user has a unique IP Address which changes each time they log on.
 It also means they are able to offer port forwarding too.

 The Private VPN server network is not as big as some of their more established competitors.
-They offer 100 servers in 56 different countries.
+They offer 150 servers in 60+ countries.
 But that should be more than sufficient for most users.
 Private VPN also has no data limits either, which is perfect for downloading.
 They offer an easy-to-use app for iOS, Android, Mac, and Windows, meaning that they can be used on just about every major device too.

 PureVPN is a provider that throws in a whole range of extra features with their VPN, including the ability to use port forwarding.
 But that doesn’t mean they don’t deliver the basics well too.
 PureVPN uses strong 256-bit encryption and also offer a dependable no logs policy.
 Add in their included anti-virus, anti-malware, and anti-spam software, and it really is a great all-round security package.

 And there is more.
-Their server network consists of more than 750 servers across 180 countries which is about as wide-ranging as it gets.
+Their server network consists of more than 2,000+ servers in 140+ countries which is about as wide-ranging as it gets.
 There are no data restrictions and connection speeds are, for the most part, pretty impressive.
 Their software is available for Windows, Mac, Android, iOS, and even Android TV devices, plus they also have browser extensions for the Chrome and Firefox browsers.

 Private Internet Access is another solid all-around VPN provider with a growing reputation.
 Their security provisions are good, without being absolutely excellent.
 They only use 128-bit encryption by default but do have an option available for upping that to 256-bit encryption instead.
 Their no logging policy is a sound one though and there are no bandwidth caps or restrictions, so you can download as much as you want.